Frequently Asked Questions

 Q: What do I do if my belongings are damaged or stolen?

 A: You should check to see if your family’s home or renter’s insurance will cover your belongings while away at school.
 We strongly recommend that you have insurance coverage, because the university is not liable for any personal belongings damaged for any reason.
-Stolen property should always be reported to the residence hall staff, as well as Public Safety.
+Stolen property should always be reported to the residence hall staff, as well as University Police at 724/938-4299.
 You should keep your room locked at all times.

 Q: How do I become a CA?

-A: Our main selection process occurs generally during February and March.
+A: Our main selection process occurs generally during February and March, when we hire CAs for fall vacancies.
 Signs will be posted in the residence halls and on campus, there will be notices in the Cal Times newspaper and on the website.
-You will first need to attend an information session, which will help you decide if the CA job is for you.
-After that is an application process, grade and reference check, a group process day, interview and job shadowing experience.
+You should first attend an information session, which will help you decide if the CA job is for you.
+After that is an application process, grade and reference check, a group process day and small group interview. .
 After considering your performance in all those activities, candidates are either offered positions, offered alternate status for future positions, or not selected.
-If we find there will be mid-year vacancies, we will do a shortened version of the process during the fall semester.
+If we find there will be mid-year vacancies, we will do a shortened version of the process during the fall semester, generally in November.

 Q: What are community standards and how do they work?